 Greetings from my Millbrook studio!

-Commission me to create a unique large etching for you.
-For more information and to see some recent commissions, click here.
+I am still happy to accept commissions.
+For information about this and to see some recent commissions, click here.

-I hope to meet you at one of my shows, warm wishes for this winter.
+I hope to meet you at one of my shows and send you my best wishes for an excellent year,